-Term: September 2018 - August 2023.
+Term: September 2018 - August 2023

-Senior Lecturer Moa Bladini, University of Gothenburg.
+Senior Lecturer Moa Bladini, University of Gothenburg, Sweden.

-Professor Terry Maroney, Vanderbilt Law School.
+Professor Terry Maroney, Vanderbilt Law School, USA.

-Professor Cyrus Tata, University of Strathclyde.
+Professor Cyrus Tata, University of Strathclyde, UK.

-Professor Åsa Wettergren, University of Gothenburg.
+Professor Åsa Wettergren, University of Gothenburg, Sweden.

-We will employ two post-doctoral researchers and two PhD Candidates.
+We will also employ two post-doctoral researchers.

-This project is funded by European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme.
+This project is funded by the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme.
 ERC Starting Grant (No 757625).